wso2/docs-is/en/docs/setup/running-the-product.md

 ## **Accessing the management console**

-Once the server has started, you can access the Management Console by navigating to the URL of the management console .
+Once the server has started, you can access the Management Console by navigating to the URL of the management console.
 The URL is displayed towards the end of the server start script's console and log.
 The URL should be in the following format.

 `         https://<Server Host>:9443/carbon        `